voilawalla/voilawalla.github.io/_posts/2016-08-05-type-casting.md

 ### Casting Objects

-Objects of classes also can be cast into objects of other classes `when the source and destination classes are related by inheritance and one class is a subclass of the other`.
+Objects of classes also can be cast into objects of other classes when the source and destination classes are related by inheritance and one class is a subclass of the other.
 So you couldn't cast sibling classes.

 Some objects might not need to be cast explicitly.
 In particular, because a subclass contains all the same information as its superclass, you can use an object of a subclass anywhere a superclass is expected.